 The number of treatment sessions required varies with each patient.
 A treatment session can range from about 15 minutes to more than an hour depending on the area being treated.

 Many factors can influence the treatment schedule for each patient, for example, hair growth cycles, the amount and type of hair to be treated, previous use of temporary hair removal methods, heredity factors, hormone imbalance, medication and stress levels.
 Those patients that adhere to the recommended treatment schedule will usually accomplish their goal in about 1 year.
 However, some improvement should be observed within several months after beginning treatment.

 The majority of hairs treated will not re-grow.
-The hairs that do re-grow are likely to be the deep rooted course hairs.
-Due to the hair growth cycle, new hair as well as hairs emerging from a dormant phase will also require additional treatments to achieve your desired results.
+Any that do re-grow are likely to be the deep rooted course hairs.
+Due to the growth cycle, new hair as well as hairs emerging from a dormant phase will require additional treatments to achieve your desired results.
 Learn more about permanent hair removers.

-Unwanted hair can be removed from nearly all areas of the body with hair removal electrolysis.
+Unwanted hair can be removed from nearly all areas of the body by electrolysis.
 The most common areas are the hairline, eyebrows, cheeks, sideburn area, upper and lower lip, chin, throat, neck, breasts, underarms, stomach, bikini line, feet and toes.
 It is recommended that the inside of the ears and nose should not be treated.
-Also, seek medical advice to determine whether hair in a mole can be treated safely.
+Also, seek medical advice to determine whether hairs in a mole can be treated safely.

 Excessive hair growth can be caused by hormonal changes brought on by pregnancy.
 Therefore, medical advice should be sought from your doctor before beginning treatment.